 The solidification process of liquid metal is divided into three phases: liquid phase, solid / liquid phase coexistence and solid phase.
 The thermal and mechanical properties of the material change greatly, and there may be three regions coexisting at the same time.
 Therefore, the stress-strain constitutive relationship of solidification simulation design is very complex.
 If the maximum stress of liquid metal in the process of phase transformation is greater than the tensile strength of the material, cracks will occur.
-Hot cracking is a common defect in the, which is an important factor affecting the quality and performance of castings.
+Hot cracking is a common defect in the casting process, which is an important factor affecting the quality and performance of castings.
 Therefore, reasonable casting process design plays an important role in reducing casting stress and preventing hot cracking.

 1.The effect of pouring speed on effective stress